Stacey and David Perea, along with their three sons, raise Certified Animal Welfare Approved by…

 Armin and Amanda chose to pursue AGW certification because the third-party verification aligned with their high-welfare and sustainable farm management practices.
 “Since we knew from day one we were going to raise the animals in a way that matched AGW’s farm standards anyway, asking for this verification seemed quite natural,” says Amanda.
 The Certified Animal Welfare Approved by AGW logo also assures Beechcrest Farm’s customers that they are purchasing a high-quality, high-welfare product, something important to Armin and Amanda.
 “We hope that getting a formal certification demonstrates to the public that we are committed to raising all the animals on the farm to according to the highest standards,” says Amanda.
 “At any time, folks can come out and see for themselves what they are eating and how it has been raised.”

-In the future, Armin and Amanda plan to establish more pastures and improve the visitor facilities at Beechcrest Farm: “We are also in the planning phase of building an on-farm processing facility for our beef and pork products,” says Amanda.
+In the future, Armin and Amanda plan to establish more pastures and improve the visitor facilities at Beechcrest Farm: “We are also in the planning phase of building an on-farm processing facility for our products,” says Amanda.
 “Stay tuned!”

 Beechcrest Farm’s Certified Animal Welfare Approved by AGW beef is available for purchase directly from the farm (please call for an appointment).
 For more information about Beechcrest Farm, including farm tours, visit www.beechcrestfarm.com or contact Armin and Amanda Lieth at firstname.lastname@example.org and 919-636-2822.